MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started-tips.md

 Sometimes decimal numbers can be converted to integers without losing information.
 An example is temperature measurements of the weather, such as 32.7, which can be multiplied by 10 to convert them into integers.

 **RevoScaleR** provides several tools for the fast handling of integral values.
-For instance, in formulas for linear and generalized linear models and other analysis functions, the “F()” function can be used to virtually “convert” numeric variables into factors, with the levels represented by integers.
+For instance, in formulas for linear and generalized linear models and other analysis functions, the “F()” function can be used to virtually convert numeric variables into factors, with the levels represented by integers.
 The *rxCube* function allows rapid tabulations of factors and their interactions (for example, age by state by income) for arbitrarily large data sets.

-## Store Your Data Efficiently
+## Use efficient file formats and data types

-If your data doesn’t easily fit into memory, you’ll want to store it efficiently for fast access from disk.
+If your data doesn’t easily fit into memory, you’ll want to store it as an .xdf for fast access from disk.
 If you use appropriate data types, you can save on storage space and access time.
 Take advantage of integers, and store data in 32-bit floats not 64-bit doubles.
 A 32-bit float can represent 7 decimal digits of precision, which is more than enough for most data, and it takes up half the space of doubles.
 (Save the 64-bit doubles for computations).

 Recognize that relational databases are not always optimal for storing data for analysis.
 Even with the best indexing they are typically not designed to provide fast sequential reads of blocks of rows for specified columns, which is the key to fast access to data on disk. **RevoScaleR** provides an efficient .xdf file format that provides storage of a wide variety of data types, and is designed for fast sequential reads of blocks of data.
 There are tools for rapidly accessing data in .xdf files from R and for importing data into this format from SAS, SPSS, and text files and SQL Server, Teradata and ODBC connections.

-## Only Read in The Data That Is Needed
+## Load only data you need

 Even though a data set may have many thousands of variables, typically not all of them are being analyzed at one time.
-If you have your entire data set in memory, you can easily run into out-of-memory problems.
-By just reading from disk the actual variables and observations you will use in analysis, you can speed up the analysis considerably. **RevoScaleR** functions provide this automatically.
-For example, when estimating a model, only the variables used in the model are read from the .xdf file.
+The .xdf file format is designed for easy access to column-based variables.
+By just reading from disk the actual variables and observations needed for analysis, you can speed up the analysis considerably.
+For example, when estimating a model, only the variables actually used in the model are read from the .xdf file.

-## Avoid Loops when Transforming Data
+## Avoid loops in data transformations

 It is well-known that processing data in loops in R can be very slow compared with vector operations.
 For example, if you compare the timings of adding two vectors, one with a loop and the other with a simple vector operation, you will find the vector operation to be orders of magnitude faster: